 Actually, I'm sure you know the drill.
 Eat a well-balanced meal, 4-6 times a day.
 Avoid bad sugars, especially anything that contains high fructose syrup.
 You may want to steer clear of gluten products and some dairies such as sharp cheeses.
 Limit your caffeine, sugar, and salt intake.
 I've found that those three ingredients in particular tend to add to the cycling chaos known as anxiety.
 Limit your caffeine, sugar, and salt intake.
 Also, stay hydrated and avoid things that deter hydration such as caffeine, alcohol, and energy drinks.

 My overall suggestion is to experiment and test your boundaries.

-Sleep. - It's the most important of the three steps when it comes to coping with anxiety.
-Sleep for 7-9 hours, unbroken, so that you can wake up refreshed, full of energy, and ready to tackle any anxieties that come your way.
+Sleep - For me, I find good sleep is the most important of the three steps when it comes to coping with anxiety.
+Sleep for 7-9 hours, unbroken, so that you can wake up refreshed, full of energy, and ready to tackle any stress or anxiety that comes your way.

 The goal of the BIG THREE is to get to a place where you can stay clearheaded and sharp - a topic I'll cover in the next article.

 Good luck and stay tuned for my final two coping anxiety strategies.